Complex Number Calculator

 Square root

 The square root of a complex number (a+bi) is z, if z2 = (a+bi).
 Here ends simplicity.
 Because of the fundamental theorem of algebra, you will always have two different square roots for a given number.
 If you want to find out the possible values, the easiest way is to use De Moivre's formula.
-Our calculator is on edge because the square root is not a well-defined function on a complex number.
+Our calculator can handle this because the square root is not a well-defined function on complex numbers.
 We calculate all complex roots from any number - even in expressions:sqrt(9i) = 2.1213203+2.1213203i

 sqrt(10-6i) = 3.2910412-0.9115656i